7 One-Month Bootcamp

 Engage more than you post.
 Commenting on others’ posts is often more valuable than creating your own.

-Repurpose relentlessly.
-Talks become posts.
-Papers become threads.
+Repurpose everything.
+Talks become posts or carousel summaries.
+Papers become document posts.
 Teaching materials become shared resources.
+A clip from a conference talk becomes a short video.

 Follow your interests.
 Post about what you actually care about, not what you think will perform well.